kkipngenokoech/100-days-of-backend-2023/Flutter/navigator.md

 You call the Navigator.pop(context) method by passing the BuildContext argument, and the page closes by sliding from the top of the screen toward the bottom

+In Flutter, the screens and pages are known as routes, and these routes are just a widget.
+In Android, a route is similar to an Activity, whereas, in iOS, it is equivalent to a ViewController.

+In any mobile app, navigating to different pages defines the workflow of the application, and the way to handle the navigation is known as routing.

+Flutter provides a basic routing class MaterialPageRoute and two methods Navigator.push() and Navigator.pop() that shows how to navigate between two routes.

+`N/B`: routes are just widgets, you pop one widget and push another one.